 A decrease or ceasing of vocalizations is a dramatic behavioral change because birds are communicative animals.
 It indicates they’re feeling unwell because parrots stop talking when under the weather.

-If a parrot won’t or is unable to repeat phrases or whistle a tune, check for these symptoms:
+If a parrot won’t or is unable to repeat words or whistle a tune, check for these symptoms:

 Parrots may not show symptoms until the illness has progressed.